JRRS1982/Bank_Tech_Test/PracticeTwo/README.md

 ### Build status

-The project is currently under construction, it may not be completed as this is a practice exercise.
+The project is a practice exercise, so could and can be improved upon, but I don't consider that necessary at this time.

 ### Screenshots / UML / Notes / Diagrams